The Child (1977 film): Release

-The Child received a regional release on January 19, 1977, in the United States, screening in Tennessee, Indiana, and Kentucky; it also opened in Rome, Italy on the same date.
+The Child was acquired by Boxoffice International Pictures during the post-production process, with studio head Harry Novak supplying funds for Voskanian to complete editing the film.
+The film received a regional release on January 19, 1977 in the United States, screening in Tennessee, Indiana, and Kentucky; it also opened in Rome, Italy on the same date.
 It later opened in Victoria, Texas on March 11, 1977.

-Critical response
+The film was sometimes paired as a double feature with Axe (1974), another horror film executive-produced by Harry Novak.

+In 1983, the film was theatrically reissued by New American Films under the alternative title Kill and Go Hide.

+Home media

+Exploited Video issued the film on videocassette under the title Zombie Child, with a Novak interview added as a bonus feature.
+Something Weird Video released the film on DVD on September 25, 2001.
+It was later issued on Blu-ray in 2019 by Arrow Video as part of the American Horror Project: Volume 2 set, which also includes the films Dark August and Dream No Evil.

+Reception

 TV Guide gave The Child an unfavorable review, awarding it one star out of five, and deeming it "a dull supernatural tale set in a remote woodland area in the 1930s."
 Bob Keaton of the Fort Lauderdale News panned the film for its gory content and "amateurish" performances, as well as likening its cinematography to that of "home movies."
+Linda Gross of the Los Angeles Times noted that the film begins like a "Gothic novel" but felt that it was weakened by an implausible screenplay, "low-brow" special effects, and murky cinematography.

-Jeffrey Kauffman writing for the website "Blu-Ray.com" gave it 2.5 stars out of 5 and said: "If you see only one film about a murderous telekinetically inclined lass who likes to sic zombies on those whom she disfavors, make it The Child, as there probably aren't too many others with this patently odd combination of plot points.
+Jeffrey Kauffman, writing for the website "Blu-ray.com" gave it 2.5 stars out of 5 and said: "If you see only one film about a murderous telekinetically inclined lass who likes to sic zombies on those whom she disfavors, make it The Child, as there probably aren't too many others with this patently odd combination of plot points.
 This is another lo-fi horror offering that is really strong on mood, but occasionally lacking in narrative momentum and logic."

 Bill Gibron of PopMatters gave the film a positive review, calling it "a surprisingly effective and incredibly creepy zombie workout"; praising the atmosphere, direction, and sense of unease.

-Home media

-Something Weird Video released The Child on DVD on September 25, 2001.
-It was later issued on Blu-ray in 2019 by Arrow Video as part of the American Horror Project: Volume 2 set, which also includes the films Dark August and Dream No Evil.
+Scott Aaron Stine, writing in The Gorehound's Guide to Splatter Films of the 1980s (2003), praised the film as "a fairly taut and well made little low-budget zombie flick" and "a charming obscurity," despite critiquing the film's dubbed dialogue.